wp-plugins/instagrate-to-wordpress/readme.txt

 = 1.0.2 =

-* Category dropdown in WordPress settings now shows all categories even if no posts exist for the category.
+* Category dropdown in WordPress post settings now shows all categories even if no posts exist for the category.
 Also order by name.

 = 1.0.1 =